KassemKallas/WIFS2022-RoSe-DNNWatermarking/README.md

 ## Citation

-If you find this work useful and use it on your own research, please cite our paper
+If you find this work useful and use it on your own research, please cite our paper:

 ```
 @inproceedings{kallas2022rose,